Pregnant and breastfeeding on Tisha B’Av

 I am a healthy, 26 year old at the beginning of my second trimester.
 I am still nursing my 15 month old child.
 I do not think he will be fully weaned by Tisha Ba’Av.
 If not, do I have to fast the whole taanis fully?

-Healthy pregnant and breastfeeding women are required to fast on Tisha B'Av unless there are specific health concerns.
+Healthy pregnant and breastfeeding women are required to fast on Tisha B’Av unless there are specific health concerns.
+Please consult with your doctor about the advisability of fasting.

 If you start to feel any signs of dehydration, beyond the usual headache and lethargy associated with fasting, you may begin drinking (any liquid, not just water).
 If drinking does not help you recover somewhat, you may eat as necessary.